outerbounds/hpo-project/README.md

     - Trigger option also works with a parameter `--namespace/-n`, which determines the namespace within which this code path checks for already-deployed flows.

 ### Optuna 101
-This system is an integration between [Optuna](https://optuna.org/), a feature-rich and open-source hyperparameter optimziation framework, and Outerbounds.
+This system is an integration between [Optuna](https://optuna.org/), a feature-rich and open-source hyperparameter optimization framework, and Outerbounds.
 Using it leverages functionality built-into your Outerbounds deployment to run a persistent relational database that tasks and applications can communicate with.
 The Optuna dashboard is run as an Outerbounds app, enabling sophisticated analysis of hyperparameter tuning runs.

 The implementation wraps the standard Optuna interface, aiming to balance two goals:
-1. Provide full expressiveness and compatability with open-source Optuna features.
+1. Provide full expressiveness and compatibility with open-source Optuna features.
 2. Provide an opinionated and streamlined interface for launching HPO studies as Metaflow flows.

 #### The objective function